avenirs-esr/srv-dev/README.md

 Available npm scripts :
 - npm run deploy: bootstrap each service and run the containers.
 - npm run clean: stop the containers and reset all modifications made via the bootstrap scripts.
-- npm run purge: idem as clean + docker system prune -a
+- npm run purge: idem as clean + docker system prune -a and docker volume prune
 - npm run reset: resets all the services as if they were just installed
 - npm run dev: idem as deploy without detaching the containers
 - npm run sync-modules: synchronize the submodules and set the head to the master or main branch (handles detached head)